 Details of current cemeteries can be located in several ways.
 One such site is the BillionGrave index.
 Records are patchy and incomplete at best, however, it is one of few that provide free online cemetery records.
 The other alternative is the now defunct eHeritage website, which provides a list of headstones.
 The website is no longer updated, however it is still available online.
 See the following link: http://eheritage.statelibrary.tas.gov.au/.
 Commercially available genealogy websites usually have comprehensive cemetery records, but it doesn't come for free.
 The alternative is to utilise the Ancestry library edition at one of LINC libraries or Online Access Centres.
 To access FindMyPast, you must be in one of the following LINC libraries: Hobart, Launceston, Burnie, Devonport, Glenorchy, Kingston or Rosny.
 This is also the case with electoral rolls.
 Online access to Tasmanian electoral rolls is provided through Ancestry (library edition) from 1914 to 1954 and FindMyPast, 1934 and 1943 only.
 Most cemeteries or council operated cemeteries situated in the northwest of Tasmania do not hold online cemetery records.
 There are, however, a few exceptions such as the Stanley Burial Ground.
 In 2011 Ian Middleton visited the cemetery and photographed all legible headstones, which is now available at the following link: http://austcemindex.com/?cemid=877.
 This website also holds records for other cemeteries, but again, it is patchy at best.
 Other similar burial records can be found at the Latter Day Saints (LDS) FamilySearch under search engine portal, Miscellaneous Records 1829-2001 at https://familysearch.org/search/collection/1935075.
 This portal also includes records from correctional institutions, court records, emigration and immigration records, hospital records, inquest files and occupational and guild records.

 Created by the National Library of Australia, Trove is a revolutionary search engine with free online access to newspapers and various other collections.
-Newspapers provide an excellent source of information that are of benefit to historians, researchers, genealogists and those who have an interest in cultural and community life.
+The newspaper component provides an excellent source of reference materials for historians, researchers and genealogists.
 It also provides interactive tools such as tagging, commenting and sharing of information, which are popular among genealogists.
 Another useful tool is the Government Gazette, which publishes public information such as the appointments and employment of public servants, and notices such as licensing, trade registration and bankruptcies.
 These can be found at the following link: http://trove.nla.gov.au/newspaper/gazette?q=.

 This website has a repository of photographs, negatives, postcards and other pictures.
 Trove has numerous military portraits of Tasmanians who served in the First World War.
 Of interest is a collection of photographs by Stephen Spurling, a well known photographer who travelled extensively throughout the Tasmanian northwest.
 He and his father, Stephen Spurling II, operated a photography studio in Launceston.
 The slideshow above provides typical examples of his work, which is located at the following link: http://nla.gov.au/nla.obj-145441917.
 The four images in the slideshow are landscape scenes of (1) the Nut at Stanley, (2) the road from Wynyard to Waratah, (3) the township of Smithton and (4) a waterfall near Latrobe.